 Austria covers Estonia economically and commercially through its Commercial Agency in Helsinki.
 Its office in Tallinn primarily organises the visits of Austrian business delegations to Estonia.
 The exchange of business delegations over the past few years has had a positive impact on the development of trade between the two countries and on advanced direct contacts between companies.

 The global financial crisis affected trade between the two countries, reducing it significantly, however, since 2010, exports and imports have, in general, been growing.
-In 2017 trade grew 8% compared to 2016 and stood at 196 mln EUR.
+In 2018 trade stood at 190 mln EUR.
 Regardless of the gradual growth of Estonian export to Austria, Austrian import to Estonia is growing much faster.
-In 2017, the trade balance for Estonia was negative by close to 105 mln EUR.
+In 2018, the trade balance for Estonia was negative by close to 85 mln EUR.
 The main export articles are machinery and equipment and wood and wooden products.

 Estonia-Austria trade 2014-2019 (in millions of EUR):